Stay Connected: How OEMs Can Rise Above the 3G Sunset

 The goal to connect cars and customers across the globe—and keep them connected—starts here.
 OEMs of all sizes have a unique chance to bring a large-scale, connected vehicle program to the market that is not only profitable but has a real impact on brand loyalty.

 But, this technological leap can’t be done in isolation.

-A choice needs to be made about the way OEMs approach the world of connected mobility.
-Do they continue with the manufacturer’s mindset to always ‘build it’, or will some adopt the ‘win with partners’ approach to accelerate their ability to take their tech into the future?
+OEMs need to choose the way that they approach the future of connected mobility.
+Do they continue with the manufacturer’s mindset to always ‘build it’, or will some adopt a ‘win with partners’ approach that accelerates their brand into the future?